ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 powerful paradigm to verify that pieces of your code (units) operate correctly in various scenarios, and represent those assumptions in the code.
-An interesting observation is that everyone does "testing" by simply running their code/scripts at least once on some inputs and observing what they have produced and either output matches original expectations.
-Unit-testing just takes it one step further -- code up such tests in a separate file so you could run them all at once later on e.g. whenever you change your script, and verify that it still performs correctly.
-In the simplest case you could simply take your test command and run them into a separate script which would fail if any command within it, which would test your target script(s), would fail.
-E.g. following script could be used to test basic correct operation of `1dsum` command from AFNI:
+An interesting observation is that everyone does "testing" by simply running their code/scripts at least once on some inputs, seeing what they have produced, and checking if the output matches original expectations.
+Unit-testing just takes it one step further -- code up such tests in a separate file so you could run them all at once later on (e.g. whenever you change your script) and verify that it still performs correctly.
+In the simplest case you could simply take your test command and run them into a separate script that would fail if any command within it fails, which would test your target script(s).
+For example, the following script could be used to test basic correct operation of AFNI's `1dsum` command:

 ~~~
 tfile=$(mktemp)              # create a temporary random file name